...

 As an integral part of society, companies have a role to play not only in the well-being of their employees, but also in environmental impact, the reduction of inequalities, access to employment and regional development.
 The UN’s sustainable development goals cannot be achieved without them.
 These objectives are structured around 5 pillars: environment, social, economy, governance and territory.

-What is ISO 26000?
+What is the ISO 26000 standard?

-Why implement a CSR approach?
+Why Implement a CSR Initiative?

 This approach enables companies to build employee loyalty and enhance team spirit and a sense of belonging.
 It also enhances the company’s attractiveness for recruitment, as well as for customers and potential partners.